-Beyond Brilliance (Video) - A Letter from Samantha Yee
+Beyond Brilliance (Film) - A Letter from Samantha Yee

 Meet Samantha.
 After enrolling at UC Berkeley at the age of 16, Sam fell into depression.
 This is the story of how Sam reclaimed her identity as a Catholic woman through a journey of hardship.
 We hope this story inspires you to ground yourself in what never changes.